Week 6: Electronics design

-This week’s topic: Electronics design.
-For the individual assignment I compared EDA tools, chose KiCad, and worked through a full schematic → PCB flow for a carrier around Seeed XIAO RP2040: FPC and pin-header breakouts toward a display, a tactile switch and pull-up, an indicator LED with series resistor, plus decoupling and routing on the board.
-Below is written as a step-by-step walkthrough so someone else could reproduce the same workflow; screenshots cover the schematic and the PCB editor.
-After the first fab order I iterated a second PCB revision (smaller FPC, 1×6 header, ESP32-S3 for Nanostat programming/UART)—see Revision 2 below.
+Electronics design week.
+I compared EDA tools, chose KiCad, and ran a full schematic → PCB flow for a carrier around Seeed XIAO RP2040: FPC and pin-header breakouts toward a display, a tactile switch with pull-up, an indicator LED with series resistor, plus decoupling and routing.
+The steps below are what I actually clicked through so someone else could repeat the workflow; screenshots cover the schematic and PCB editor.
+After the first fab order I spun a second PCB revision (smaller FPC, 1×6 header, ESP32-S3 for Nanostat programming/UART).
+See Revision 2 below.

 How I approached the week

 I compared a few EDA options and stayed on KiCad because I want to own Gerbers and keep the project in Git without a paid seat.
-The long section below is intentionally instructional—ERC, net labels, and “update PCB from schematic” were the places I personally got stuck until I treated the schematic as logic only and the board as the only physical truth.
+The long section below is deliberately step-by-step.
+ERC, net labels, and “update PCB from schematic” were where I got stuck until I treated the schematic as logic only and the board as the only physical truth.
 If anything in your build differs (panel connector pinout, pull-up value), swap the numbers but keep the same discipline: verify pins against the datasheet before you order.

-goal, what to click or check in KiCad, and why it matters for a board that
+Each step states the goal, what to click in KiCad, and why it matters for a board that actually powers up.

-are placeholders for a memory-style interface and must match your
+here are placeholders for a memory-style interface and must match your panel.

 How this board meets the assignment